 The Dark Pictures Little Hope is the second in Supermassive Games’ horror anthology, following in the footsteps of Man of Medan and aiming to hit the heights of the PS4 sleeper hit Until Dawn.
 The studio didn’t quite catch lightning in a bottle with the first installment of this multiplatform offering, but it’s clear that lessons were learned and changes applied from the misstep.
 Little Hope is lean, atmospheric and compelling, making it an excellent choice for players who are fond of horror movies… though it’s not without its rough edges.

 Little Hope first introduces us to the Clarke family, a family of six who reside in the town that shares the game’s name.
 James and Anne are hardly the picture of a loving marriage, fighting over the husband’s alcoholism and his disinterest of their adopted daughter, Megan.
 Eldest daughter Tanya isn’t sure what to make of the family’s new addition, but seems to dislike her as much as her brother, Dennis, does.
 TV and film’s Will Poulter (We’re the Millers, The Maze Runner) stars as Anthony, the only member of the family who seems sympathetic to young Megan.
+If you or your loved one is suffering from extreme alcohol addiction, it might be time to get an alcohol detox, which can have a drastic impact on health.

 Oh, and then the devil seemingly appears and tries to convince Megan to burn down her own house in an attempt to take the lives of the family that shuns her.